• Menu

 The Roman Forum

-Nestled between the Capitoline Hill and the Palatine Hill, a stone’s throw from the Colosseum, the Roman Forum is the largest archaeological site in Rome.
+Nestled between the Capitoline Hill and the Palatine Hill, and just a stone’s throw from the Colosseum, the Roman Forum is the largest archaeological site in Rome.

-If the first traces of development found onsite date from the 7th century BC, the Roman Forum truly expanded under the Roman Republic (509 BC – 27 BC) to become the political, commercial and religious center of the city.
+While the earliest traces of settlement date back to the 7th century BC, it was during the Roman Republic (509 BC – 27 BC) that the Forum truly flourished, becoming the political, commercial, and religious heart of the city.

-Under the Roman Empire (27 BC – 476 AD), the Forum lost its political and commercial functions to become only a religious and honorary space, before being abandoned in the Middle Ages.
+Under the Roman Empire (27 BC – 476 AD), the Forum evolved into a purely religious and ceremonial space before being abandoned during the Middle Ages.

 💡 Practical information 💡